joomla/joomla-cms/tests/System/README.md

 ### Commands

-Commands are reusable code snippets which can be used in every test.
-Cypress allows to add [custom commands](https://docs.cypress.io/api/cypress-api/custom-commands) so we can use them across our tests.
-They can be used to create objects in the database or to call an API.
-As Cypress doesn't support namespaces for commands they must be prefixed with the file name and an underscore.
-So a Database Command starts always with `db_` and an API one with `api_`.
+We are using [custom commands](https://docs.cypress.io/api/cypress-api/custom-commands) to enhance Cypress with reusable code snippets for the System Tests.
+These commands can be used to create objects in the database or to call the API.
+Since Cypress doesn't support namespaces for commands, we prefix them in the function name.
+Therefore, a Database Command always starts with `db_`, and an API command with `api_`.

 Commands can be called like a normal function, for example there is a command to create article in the database:
 ```JavaScript